Native American Myths: The Mountain and the Serpent

 Source: National Park Service, with credits to Indian Legends from the Northern Rockies by Ella E. Clark, University of Oklahoma Press.

-Similar myths come from several areas: the region of the US that is now in south-central Idaho, and in central New Mexico, among the lava flows and ice caves west of Albuquerque.
+Similar myths come from several areas with volcanic activity: the region of the US that are now in South-Central Idaho, and in Central New Mexico, among the lava flows and ice caves west of Albuquerque.